 If the tablet is more than 12 hours late, contraceptive efficacy may have weakened.
 The more tablets that you forget, the higher the risk of contraceptive efficacy weakening.

-The risk of contraceptive efficacy weakening is particularly high if you forget to take the pink tablet from the start or end of the blister sheet.
+The risk is particularly high if you forget a tablet from the first or third row of the blister sheet.
 For that reason, follow the following instructions: